 Welcome to Mechanical Engineering at Memorial University.

 Mechanical engineering is one of the oldest and most diverse engineering disciplines that deals with machinery, energy systems, transportation and manufacturing.
 Students are drawn to the variety of courses and the many engineering sectors that utilize mechanical engineers.
 Our program requires an additional 6 semesters of courses after the common Engineering One year.
 After four semesters of core mechanical engineering fundamentals, students choose from one of our five technical streams: mechatronics, petroleum, thermal-fluids/energy, biomedical, or mechanics/materials in their final two study terms.
-The cross-section of specialties leads to careers in different sectors ranging from automotive, aerospace, biomedical, defence, oil and gas operations, and related fields.
+The cross-section of specialties leads to careers in different sectors such as renewable energy, automotive, aerospace, biomedical, defence, oil and gas operations, and related fields.

 Because of the popularity of our program, we cap our enrolment around 85 students.
 The smaller class sizes in senior study terms ensure personalized instruction and effective mentoring.
 Our students become a close knit group, supporting one another during their years of study here.